nhrap-dev/manage/README.md

 ## This is a submodule for Hazus Open-Source Tools

-manage handles all the updates for HazPy and the GUI for all the tools!
+`manage.py` handles all the updates for HazPy and the GUI for all the tools!
 Pretty cool hunh?

 ## To use